lanl/spotlight/docs/installation.rst

 Advanced Installation with Anaconda3
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We include a script in the ``tools/`` directory to demonstrate how Spotlight can be installed inside an Anaconda3 environment; this script has been tested using Anaconda3 v4.7.10.
+We include an example script in the ``tools/`` directory to demonstrate how Spotlight can be installed inside an Anaconda3 environment; this script has been tested using Anaconda3 v4.7.10.
 Upon completion of the script below, the environment can be loaded with the command ``conda activate spotlight``.
 Note that this script assumes you have Anaconda3 installed.

 .. literalinclude:: ../tools/install.sh
     :language: bash